carlosjennings1991/PyBer_Analysis/README.md

 ### Results 2: Driver Counts by Area

 While these general trend of this result is to be expected, what is interesting is the huge spread within urban areas.
+The interquartile range within urban areas could fit the entirety of the suburban box & whisker diagram.

 ![driver count boxplot](https://github.com/carlosjennings1991/PyBer_Analysis/blob/main/Resources/Fig4.png)